sitestein/statamic-form-webhooks/README.md

 ```

 Now all submissions from the form with the handle `newsletter` will be send to the webhook.
 If you use Make.com for example, you can create a webhook and see the form data, which you can map to your desired integration.
+This package also integrates with Ray for debugging, if you have Ray installed, just open the app and submit a form.